SSHRC Manual for Adjudication Committee Members 2022-23

 - ensures that the committee’s final recommendations accurately reflect the consensus of its members;

-- officially approves the final scores; and
+- officially approves the final scores and ranking; and

 - may lead committee members in a policy discussion to provide feedback to SSHRC on the adjudication process and procedures, and other questions related to the opportunity.